Sojo-Studios/using-jazz/README.md

 __saq('show-modal', 'share-post-purchase-modal');
 ```

 This simply adds your functions to the queue.
-It does so by making sure that the __saq (**S**ojo **A**ction **Q**ueue) object exists, and if it doesn't, it creates it.
+It does so by making sure that the __saq (Sojo Action Queue) object exists, and if it doesn't, it creates it.
 The following calls push your command (the first argument, as a string) and arguments to your command (the following values) to the queue which will be evaluated in order once Jazz has been loaded.

 ## Programming
 Using jazz within your own javascript projects is even easier.
 For the following example, we'll assume that jQuery is being used to easily load scripts asyc, but `$.getScript()` does exactly what you think.
 Feel free to replace this with any script loader, or remove it entirely and put a `<script></script>` node with the correct `src` attribute anywhere in your dom tree.